Healthcare providers diagnose Parkinson’s based on a person’s medical history and symptoms.

 - History of falls

-People need to tell their provider about changes in mood, thinking, sleep, or bowel and bladder function.
+Tell your provider about any changes in mood, thinking, sleep, or bladder and bowel function.

-Sometimes, healthcare providers will do a “medication challenge” to help make the diagnosis of Parkinson’s disease.
-If the motor symptoms improve a lot with medication, this likely means Parkinson’s.
-If not, a different diagnosis is more likely.
+Sometimes providers will do a “medication challenge” to help confirm the diagnosis.
+If motor symptoms improve a lot with medicine, this suggests Parkinson’s.
+If not, a different diagnosis may be more likely.